A Comprehensive Guide To Income Generating Assets

 INCOME GENERATING ASSETS – PEER-TO-PEER (P2P) LENDING

-Peer to peer lending is known as P2P lending for short.
+Peer-to-peer lending is known as P2P lending for short.

 P2P lending enables individuals to obtain loans directly from other individuals.
 The P2P lending process cuts out traditional financial institutions as the middleman.